spiffe/spiffe.io/content/docs/latest/spire/understand/concepts.md

 1. Fetch all registration entries that have the agent's SPIFFE ID set as parentID.
 2. Determine from the server's database what additional properties the specific agent is associated with.
 3. Fetch any SPIFFE ID that &mdash; at least &mdash; declares one selection on any of those additional properties. \*
-4. Also recursively fetch all decendants of the resulting list of SPIFFE IDs.
+4. Also recursively fetch all descendants of the resulting list of SPIFFE IDs.

 \* see also [mapping workloads to multiple nodes](https://spiffe.io/docs/latest/spire/using/registering/#mapping-workloads-to-multiple-nodes).